andrewt3000/DL4NLP/README.md

 ## Deep Learning for NLP

 [Stanford CS 224D: Deep Learning for NLP class](http://cs224d.stanford.edu/syllabus.html)
-Class taught by Richar Socher.
-(2015)
+Richar Socher.
+(2015)  Class with videos, and slides.

 [A Primer on Neural Network Models for Natural Language Processing](http://u.cs.biu.ac.il/~yogo/nnlp.pdf)
 Yoav Goldberg (October 2015).
 No new info, summary of state of the art.